Availability of ABWOR to relevant persons and deemed relevant persons in 2011 Act proceedings

 • a pre-hearing panel meeting at which a determination under section 81A of the 2011 Act is to be made as regards to ending someone’s relevant person’s status (and to whom section 79(5A)(a)(i) of the 2011 Act refers).

 A separate application and grant of ABWOR is needed to represent your client at these pre-hearing panel meetings.
-If you are given prior approval from us you will still need to admit your client to a separate grant of advice and assistance for the subsequent full children’s hearing unless the full hearing takes place on the same day.
+If you are given prior approval from us or have ABWOR in place for a pre hearing panel, you will still need to admit your client to a separate grant of advice and assistance and require a fresh grant of ABWOR in place for the subsequent full children’s hearing unless the full hearing takes place on the same day as the pre hearing panel.

-If the subsequent full children’s hearing is an unspecified hearing you need our prior approval to provide ABWOR if you wish to represent your client at this full hearing.
+If the subsequent full children’s hearing is an unspecified hearing and the relevant person is 18 years or over, you will need our prior approval to provide ABWOR if you wish to represent your client at this full hearing.

 In this section